BattletechModders/cFixes/README.md

     mechdef_warhammer_WHM-6D - given Lance - Tank/Support tags
     mechdef_warhammer_WHM-6R - given Lance - Tank/Support tags

-### StreamingAssets/data/milestones/ - CHECKED GOOD FOR 1.9.1
+### StreamingAssets/data/milestones/
     All 144 milestone files have cost, rarity and purchasable lines removed for loading/logging readability.

-### StreamingAssets/data/movement/ - CHECKED GOOD FOR 1.9.1
+### StreamingAssets/data/movement/
     movedef_PACKRAT.json - max walk 210 from 200
     movedef_GALLANT.json - slowed down Gallant to TT speeds

-### StreamingAssets/data/pilot/ - CHECKED GOOD FOR 1.9.1
+### StreamingAssets/data/pilot/
-All pilot files below have been refactored to stock passive traits..
+The pilot files below had missing passive traits per their skill points.
 Any missing passive traits have been added to conform to the standard progressions.
-Story pilots with more than the normal amount of abilities or traits have been retained, but their passive traits have been brought up to standard.
+Story pilots with more than the normal amount of abilities/traits have been retained, but their passive traits have been brought up to standard.

     pilot_contract_TheProfessional.json
     pilot_cvs1_bullhorn.json